Plymouth Brethren: Exclusive Brethren

 Exclusive Brethren have remained attached to Darby's doctrine.
 They are more interdependent, more conservative with a propensity for a dress code, very attached to the spontaneity of worship and preaching.
 They form several more or less compartmentalized circles of communion, from the most moderate to the narrowest.
 The movement has a Protestant theology and recognizes infant baptism.
 Around 40,000 worldwide in 2012, "close" brothers are often referred to as Darbyists, but rarely refer to themselves as such.

 Plymouth Brethren Christian Church

-The term Exclusive Brethren is most commonly used in the media to describe one separatist group known as Taylor-Hales Brethren, who now call themselves the Plymouth Brethren Christian Church (PBCC).
-The majority of Christians known as Exclusive Brethren are not connected with the Taylor-Hales group, who are known for their extreme interpretation of separation from evil and their belief of what constitutes fellowship.
+The term Exclusive Brethren is most commonly used in the media to describe one separatist group known as Taylor-Hales Brethren, who now call themselves the Plymouth Brethren Christian Church (PBCC), which claims 50,000 members worldwide in 2023, known for a particularly isolationist interpretation of separation from evil and definition of what constitutes fellowship.
 In their view, fellowship includes dining out, business and professional partnerships, membership of clubs, etc., rather than just the act of Communion (Lord's Supper), so these activities are done only with other members.

-The group called the Raven Brethren (named for prominent Exclusive leader F.E.
-Raven) seceded from the Raven-Taylor-Hales group and are less strict and isolationist.
-Exclusive Brethren groups who are not affiliated with PBCC prefer being referred to as Closed rather than Exclusive brethren to avoid any connection with these more strident groups.
+There are several unquantified but sizable branches unaffiliated with the Raven-Taylor-Hales group (since initial divisions in the 1880s, and more recent secessions in the 1960s–1970s) that prefer being referred to as Closed or Careful rather than Exclusive Brethren to avoid any connection with the more strident group.